TW-LaMe/browser-bypasses/README.md

 # browser-bypasses
-a collection of different methods of bypassing content filters
+a collection of different methods of bypassing content filters<p>
+pro tip: to change the site in the bypass, just change https://anura.pro to https://whatever